Teekzie-2006/githubtest/README.md

 # githubtest
-i am crating this repo for communication between github server and pc.
+i am creating this repo for communication between github server and pc.